 There are several signs to watch for if your child went through a jaw or mouth trauma impacting the teeth and gums.
 If your child is in obvious pain and exhibits one or more of these symptoms, reach out to us for emergency treatment immediately.

 The most important thing is also the hardest: try to remain calm.
-Emergencies happen to every child at some point while growing up, and no parent can be everywhere at all times.
-We know keeping your child calm can be even more challenging than staying calm yourself—but reassure your child that Dr. Mark will help them feel better as soon as he can.
+Emergencies happen to every child at some point while growing up, and no parent is present everywhere at all times.
+We know keeping your child calm can be even more challenging than staying calm yourself—but reassure your child that our expert dentist will help them feel better as soon as possible.

-Use your best judgment to decide whether to go to the emergency room before calling Dr. Dawoud.
-You can always call our office from the hospital, but please call as soon as you can to keep us in the loop.
+Judge yourself and decide whether to admit the child to the hospital or call our dentist first.
+Of course, we’re always available and you can reach us over the phone whether at home or the hospital.
+In any case, call as soon as possible to keep us in the loop.
 Again, try your best to remain calm.
 Take an extra deep breath or two!

 - Toothache/Bitten Lip or Tongue: Apply a cold compress and rinse your mouth with warm water.
 If you see persistent bleeding or discoloration, call us immediately.